LBcheche/Timer-For-LOVE2D/README.md

 # Timer For LOVË2D

-The Timer is a LOVË2D class responsible for calling a function after a certain time.
+Timer is a LOVË2D class responsible for calling a function after a certain time.

 The waiting time and the callback function are setup by the client passing a param table at constructor or calling its respective set methods.